wing5wong/artisan-whs-static/source/_events/2020-03-10_boys-hockey-trials-all.md

 ---
-title: 'Boys Hockey Trials, ALL'
+title: 'Boys Hockey trials, ALL'
 date: 2020-03-10T19:49:13.493Z
 ---
 Trial days and times are today at 4pm and Tuesday 17 at 4pm.